jamiebull1/geomeppy/docs/source/Basics.rst

     below_ground_storey_height : float, optional
         The height of each basement storey.
 Default : 2.5. zoning : str, optional
         The rules to use in creating zones.
+Currently two options are available:
-Currently the only option is `by_storey` which sets each storey in the block as a Zone.
+        - `by_storey`: sets each storey in the block as a Zone.
+        - `core/perim`: creates core and perimeter Zones for each storey (see perim_depth). perim_depth : float, optional
+        Depth of the perimeter zones if the core/perim zoning pattern is requested.
+Default : 3.0.

 The block generated will have boundary conditions set correctly and any intersections with adjacent blocks will be handled automatically.
 The